patrickmslatteryvt/vSphere_automation/zol/README.md

 ![Kickstart settings](images/10_kickstart.png?raw=true "Kickstart settings")

-*Note that my DHCP/HTTP server is called "kicker" and the kickstart file is in a subdirectory named "/ks"*
+*Note that my DHCP/HTTP server is called "kicker" and the kickstart file is in a sub-directory named "/ks"*

 OS install in progress, the install should take only 5 minutes or so.
 **NEED: WHAT IF KICKSTART FILE CAN'T BE FOUND?**